MattPinder/MastersProject/README.md

 * Retry RefSeq_genomic search vs pb_359_7 16S sequence; keeps failing...
   * If this can be made to work, run through ClustalW and obtain tree

+# 22 March 2017

+## NCBI

+Still waiting for response from NCBI re: BLASTN and refseq_genomic